Debbie Thomas CPDT-KA

 Separation Anxiety is real - and it is not easy living with a dog that has it.

-The panic and anxiety can start even before you leave and continues until you finally come home.
+The panic and anxiety can start before you leave and continue until you finally come home.

 You may feel overwhelmed by all of this, but remember